The Muddy insider guide to The Cotswolds

 There’s an incredible amount to do in the Cotswolds, but many people come for the promise of peace and quiet and a darn great view.

-If you want a fix of mile upon mile of golden fields (the rape-seed harvest so famed in the Cotswolds) head for the stretch of road between Barnsley and Chedworth (home to Chedworth Roman Villa), go cross-country and you’ll see the most stunning natural scenery the Cotswolds has to offer.
+If you want golden fields as far as the eye can see (the rape-seed harvest so famed in the Cotswolds) head for Barnsley and Chedworth (home to Chedworth Roman Villa), from Cirencester.
+It has some of the most stunning natural scenery the Cotswolds has to offer.